 Political Studies: Charles Weiss

-Charles Weiss spent most of his adult life as a journalist covering developments in the Middle East.
+Charles Weiss spent most of his life as a journalist covering developments in the Middle East.
 Between 1953 and 1974, he worked for the Jerusalem Post, and was a stringer for the Associated Press, United Press and Reuters wire services, eventually signing on with the US broadcasting arm, Voice of America

 His assignments included the wars Israel fought, from the Sinai campaign in 1956, the Six Day War in 1967, the Yom Kippur war in 1973, and the first Gulf War in 1991.
 He covered the era of fedayeen attacks on the Jewish state; Israel’s turbulent politics surrounding the future of the territories occupied during the Six Day War; the earthshaking visit of Egyptian President Anwar Sadat to Israel in 1977, and the Palestinians’ first truly nationalist uprising, the First Intifada

 As regional correspondent for VOA, he reported on the Turkish invasion of Cyprus, pivotal presidential elections in Cyprus, Greece and Turkey; and, from Iran, on the unrest that led to the overthrow of the Shah, from September 1978 to the referendum establishing an Islamic republic the following April

 Faiz Sara is a well-known Syrian writer.
 He was born in 1950 in Giroud, the countryside of Damascus.
 He studied Political Science at the University of Damascus.
 Sarah began his career as a journalist in 1973, is a co-founder of numerous media outlets and has been published in many newspapers.
 He has an op-ed column in Asharq Al Awsat, Al- Hayat London, Alwatan, and As-Safir in Beirut